 The loan was drawn in full on May 20, 2010.
-Capitalized debt issuance cost amounted to P110.04 million and is amortized using the EIR method over the loan's term.
+Capitalized debt issuance cost amounted to ₱110.04 million and is amortized using the EIR method over the loan's term.

-Amortization of debt issuance cost recognized under "Finance cost" account in the consolidated statements of comprehensive income amounted to P27.12 million, P22.42 million and P5.20 million for the years 2012, 2011 and 2010, respectively (see Note 21).
+Amortization of debt issuance cost recognized under "Finance cost" account in the consolidated statements of comprehensive income amounted to ₱27.12 million and ₱22.15 million for the years 2012 and 2011, respectively (see Note 21).

 The Omnibus Agreement provided that the Security Trustee shall invest and reinvest the monies on deposit in Collateral accounts.
 All investments made shall be in the name of the Security Trustee and for the benefit of the Collateral accounts.
-BDO Unibank, Inc., - Trust and Investment Group made an investment in Sinking Fund amounting ₱508.04 million and ₱490.79 million as of December 31, 2012 and 2011, respectively.
+BDO Unibank, Inc., - Trust and Investment Group made an investment in Sinking Fund amounting ₱508.04 million and ₱490.79 million as of December 31, 2012 and 2011, respectively (see Note 9).